 Fractional shares are an innovative way to give investors with a small account balance the possibility of properly diversifying their portfolios by allowing them to own a portion of a stock or ETF rather than having to purchase an entire share — which in some cases could take a big portion of their balance if the stock’s price is very high.

-Take, for example, Amazon shares.
-They are currently valued at $3,000 per share — an amount that, in many cases, is often higher than the entire balance of an individual investor’s account.
+Take, for example, Amazon or another company’s shares that are currently valued at over $3,000 per share — an amount that, in many cases, is often higher than the entire balance of an individual investor’s account.

-Stash allows investors to buy a fixed dollar amount of Amazon shares, and as a result, the investor is granted a fraction of the stock.
+Stash allows investors to buy a fixed dollar amount of Amazon or other company’s shares, and as a result, the investor is granted a fraction of the stock.

 Diversification is important for any investment portfolio in order to reduce drawdowns over time, and fractional shares bring the benefits of this practice to small investors.

-Stash currently offers a large selection of ETFs from well-known providers like Vanguard, Charles Schwab, and Blackrock, along with fractional shares for thousands of individual stocks like Amazon, Apple, Berkshire Hathaway, and Microsoft.
+Stash currently offers a large selection of ETFs from well-known providers, along with fractional shares for thousands of individual stocks like Amazon, Apple, Berkshire Hathaway, and Microsoft.

 Investors can buy as little as $1 of any stock or ETF available within Stash’s platform.

-Stock-Back® rewards are collected from the use of Stash’s debit card.
-These rewards are different from traditional cash rewards, as they are automatically transferred to the user’s investment account.
+Stock-Back® rewards are collected from the use of Stash’s Stock-Back® Card.1 These rewards are different from traditional cash rewards, as the reward is used to \automatically purchase investments in the user’s investment account.

-That said, only certain transactions are eligible for Stock-Back® rewards.
-Non-eligible transactions include cash withdrawals, money orders, prepaid cards, and P2P (peer-to-peer) payments.
+That said, a few transactions are not eligible for Stock-Back® rewards.
+Non-eligible transactions include cash withdrawals, money orders, prepaid cards, and P2P (peer-to-peer) payments.2

 Stash Financial Education